swestner-loyalty/API-Guide/Home.md

   *Correct*   : `api.airmiles.ca/collectors/1234`

-## **MUST** keep URLs verb-free
-  Verbs must not appear in URL's.
-REST URL's define resources, not actions.
-Instead actions are indicated as part of the HTTP method.

-  *Incorrect* : `GET api.airmiles.ca/collectors/search`

-  *Correct*   : `GET api.airmiles.ca/collectors/searches`

-## **MUST** identify resources and sub-resources via path segments
+## **MUST** use kebab-case for compound words in path segments
-If a resource can not exists without a parent resource, this relation must be represented as a sub-resource.
-A sub-resource should be indicated by its name and identifier in the path segment.

-      *Example*   : `GET api.airmiles.ca/shopping-cart/1234/cart-item/10`

-## **MAY** consider using nested URLs for dependant resources
-If a resource may exists without a parent resource, this relation may be represented as a sub-resource.

-*Example*   : `api.airmiles.ca/collectors/1/orders/123`
-              `api.airmiles.ca/orders/123`

-## **SHOULD** limit number of resource types
-As a general rule, having more than 3-4 resources levels is a good indication that the problem space is too large, and we are violating the single responsabiltiy principle.
-A resource level is defined as any top level resource in the domain

-*Example*   : `api.airmiles.ca/collectors/{id}`
-              `api.airmiles.ca/collectors/{id}}/orders/{oid}`
-              `api.airmiles.ca/collectors/segment`
-              `api.airmiles.ca/orders/{id}}`

-Here we have 3 resources.
-One for collector, one for collector orders, and one for orders.
-We do not consider the segment resource as a new resource because there is a one to one relation between collectors and segments.

-## **SHOULD** limit number of sub-resource levels
-  As the number of resource in a the path increases, the scope of the domain as well as the complexity increases.
-To minimize this we should try to keep sub resource depth to a maximum of 3 level
+  We use kabab casining (e.g. kebab-case) to make our URL's more readable.
+Although there are many ways of making URL's more readable, for example using camel casing (e.g. camelCase) and title casing (e.g. TitleCase), they have their drawbacks.
+In particular, although URL's in browsers are case insensitive, a number of caching mechanism's both at the CDN and hardware level are not.
+This makes using kebab case the easiest and most reliable way of insuring human readble URL's with consistency of experience for the user

-      *Good* : `api.airmiles.ca/collector/{id}/orders/{oid}/item/{iid}`
+  *Incorrect* : `api.airmiles.ca/CollectorExperience/1234`
+                `api.airmiles.ca/collectorExperience/1234`

-      *Bad*  : `api.airmiles.ca/collector/{id}/orders/{oid}/item/{iid}/supplier/{sid}/addresses/{aid}}`
+  *Correct*   : `api.airmiles.ca/collectors-experience/1234`

 ## **MUST** use snake_case for query parameters
-  We must use snake case for query parameters.
+  We use snake case for query parameters.
 This helps avoid various techniologies that are case sensitive in the web ecosystem

     *Example* : `api.airmiles.ca/collector/1234?order_id=1234`

 ## **MUST** stick to conventional query parameters
   If you provide query support for searching, sorting, filtering, and paginating, you must stick to the following naming conventions: